 Opening Reception Friday Feb 16th 6-9pm

-Daniel Peltz is an artist whom since 2009, have been co-directing the artist-run organization Rejmyre Art Lab, along with Sissi Westerberg.
+Since 2009, Peltz has been co-directing the artist-run organization Rejmyre Art Lab, along with Sissi Westerberg.
 Through this organization they host resident artists for collective, thematic investigations, organize and facilitate annual post-MFA workshops/gatherings for recent graduates of Nordic and Baltic art and craft academies, conduct collaborative artistic research and facilitate seminars in the rural glass factory town of Rejmyre.